-A stovetop coffee maker is a great, long-lasting zero waste kitchen product.
+A stovetop coffee maker is one of those essential and long-lasting zero-waste kitchen products.
 Suppose you buy instant coffee in jars with plastic lids or in pots.
-In that case, switching to a stovetop coffee maker will not only result in better-tasting coffee, but it’ll prove a long-lasting zero waste lifestyle essential.
+In that case, switching to a stovetop coffee maker will not only result in better-tasting coffee but also mean no more disposable jars.

-The other big problem with coffee is the rise (and rise) of use once and throw away coffee pods.
+The other big problem with coffee is the rise (and rise) in the use of once-and-throw-away coffee pods.
 Read up more about the environmental impact of coffee here - long story short, if we use it once and throw it away, it’s no good.

-Stovetop coffee machines make zero-waste coffee essential for coffee drinkers.
-They’re dead easy to use, make brews to your taste and last forever with care.
+Stovetop coffee machines make zero-waste coffee a breeze for coffee drinkers.
+They’re dead easy to use, make brews to your taste, and last forever with care.
 Each cup of coffee brewed on the stovetop results in one less coffee pod produced and subsequently dealt with as waste.

 Stovetop Coffee Makers on Amazon:

-Our author's Grandmother used to spend several days over each summer, bottling enough seasonal fruit to last the winter.
+Our author's Grandmother used to spend several days each summer bottling enough seasonal fruit to last the winter.
 Peaches and pears bottled away for the colder days.

-Glass jars make for brilliant zero waste food storage.
-They can store just about anything; cereal preserves through to dry goods.
-You can even use them to take soup to work in the winter to warm up at lunch or to share around a healthy smoothy in the summer.
+Glass jars make for brilliant zero-waste food storage.
+They can store just about anything, from cereal preserves to dry goods.
+You can even use them to take soup to work in the winter to warm up at lunch or to share around a healthy smoothie in the summer.

-If you have a zero-waste supermarket nearby, these jars become even more useful.
-Take them along to the bulk food shop and refill for a truly zero-waste purchase of everything from nuts to herbs and oils.
-You can also check out local thrift stores, which may well have some on sale going cheap.
+If you have a zero-waste store nearby, these jars become even more useful.
+Take them along to the bulk food shop and refill them for a truly zero-waste purchase of everything from nuts to herbs and oils.
+You can also check out local second-hand shops or online thrift stores, which may well have some on sale going cheap.

-When buying new for a zero waste gift, it’s worth spending a touch more on quality jars that will last and save money in the long run.
+When buying new for a zero-waste gift, it’s worth spending a touch more on quality jars that will last and save money in the long run.
 Also, look out for sets that provide versatility.
-Many now come with interchangeable lids that mean you can use them with metal or reusable straws for drinking or even to sprinkle flour or sugar.
+Many now come with interchangeable lids, which means you can use them with metal or reusable straws for drinking or sprinkling flour or sugar.

 Zero-Waste Mason Jars on Amazon:

-Each of us used to get through 140 single-use plastic bags a year on average in the UK.
-And then along came the 5p charge on single-use bags in the supermarket.
-Since we’ve slashed that number by a staggering 86%.
+We used to get through 140 single-use plastic bags a year on average in the UK.
+And then along came the 5p charge on single-use bags in the supermarket since we’ve slashed that number by a staggering 86%.

 However, as with most things that require manufacture, the story is not always as straightforward as you might think.
-We’ve, for the most part, replaced our flimsy bags with heavier alternatives.
+For the most part, we've replaced our flimsy bags with heavier alternatives.
 These take more resources to produce, and whereas they last longer, their useful life remains limited.